hyprwm/contrib/shellevents/README.md

 2. In `custom_event_file.sh`, add your custom handlers for the events you want to handle.

-Note: the comment inside each handler shows the variables that are set when the handler is invoked.
+Note: The comment inside each handler shows the variables that are set when the handler is invoked.

 ```bash
 event_openwindow() {